PayPal

 This error occurs when the processor does not support the requested API method.
 Make sure you use only supported methods when communicating with the gateway.

-Besides the listed errors, there are cases when, after using the PayPal button, the customer is asked to enter payment card details.
-This usually happens because the PayPal account has an invalid funding source:
+Besides the listed errors, there are cases when, after using the PayPal button, the customer is asked to enter payment card details — usually because the PayPal account has an invalid funding source (no linked card or bank account, or insufficient funds).
+In some situations, the tokenized 1-click payment flow may be triggered instead when the customer previously paid with PayPal and an active payment token is available.
+Consider Guide

 PayPal testing allows you to simulate failed transactions using a sandbox environment, which is useful for ensuring that your system correctly handles various scenarios, including negative flows.